CCI-MOC/ops-docs/specs/backlog.md

 3. To find and order all cards available across all cci-moc repositories execute this search in the [add card](assets/githubaddcards.png) dialog:

     org:CCI-MOC state:open is:issue is:open repo:*

+This is part of a larger effort to make the work of managing the MOC, and by extension the [Open Infra Labs](https://openinfralabs.org) work open and more inviting for partners and the community to participate in.
+This is not intended to capture all the work being done on the MOC, rather it is focused on the core dev and ops teams work.
+If this changes over time we will revisit the policy and make adjustments.

 ### Backlog Setup/Additions
 1. Open [mocbacklog](https://github.com/orgs/CCI-MOC/projects/8)